 - 21. The existing landfill gas (LFG) monitoring wells shown on drawing [insert drawing number showing all monitoring locations] must be maintained on site to enable detection of LFG escaping laterally from the landfill. - 22.
 All monitoring wells must be maintained to enable ongoing monitoring.
 In the event of a bore being destroyed or unsuitable for sampling, the consent holder must replace it with a bore in the same general location within 3 months. - 23.
 The Landfill Development Management Plan under general condition 12 and Landfill Closure Management Plan under general condition 16 must include practices and procedures for the long-term monitoring of LFG emissions during operation to achieve the following: - a.
 Identify potential escape of fugitive LFG to the environment at or near source to confirm the efficacy of the LFG management system or need for remedial actions; - b.
 Protection of the health and safety of people on and beyond the site who may be at risk of being exposed to LFG emissions; and - c.
 As far as practicable prevent and identify any landfill fires that occur. - 24.
-The concentration of methane measured at the surface of the landfill areas within intermediate or permanent final capping must not exceed 5,000 parts of methane per million parts of air. - 25.
-During operation, closure, and aftercare of the landfill, LFG concentrations must be monitored as follows: - a.
-At least monthly at the LFG monitoring wells; and - b.
-At least quarterly at areas of intermediate cover and the surface of the final landfill cap, with such monitoring to be undertaken with a Flame Ionisation Detector or equivalent.
-Monitoring must not be undertaken immediately following heavy rainfall or during strong wind speed.
+The concentration of methane measured at the surface of the landfill areas within intermediate or permanent final capping must not exceed 5,000 parts of methane per million parts of air at any single location. - 25.
+During operation, closure, and aftercare of the landfill, LFG concentrations over the surface of the landfill must be monitored at least monthly at areas of intermediate cover and the surface of the final landfill cap, with such monitoring to be undertaken with a Flame lonisation Detector or equivalent in accordance with the Landfill Gas Fugitive Emissions Monitoring Guideline, prepared by the Environment Protection Authority, Victoria, Australia, February 2018 and subsequent versions, or an alternative methodology approved in writing by the Otago Regional Council.
+Monitoring must not be undertaken immediately following heavy rainfall or during strong wind speed.: - a.
+The frequency of monitoring required by condition 25(b) can be reduced to at least quarterly during closure and aftercare phases of the landfill.